-The first thing you need to take into consideration is how long you plan to stay on the coast and which Amalfi Coast Town you will make your home base for your Amalfi Coast honeymoon.
+The first thing you need to take into consideration is how long you plan to stay on the coast and which Amalfi Coast Town you will make your home base for your Amalfi Coast vacation.

 From Michelin-starred restaurants, and stunning infinity pools overlooking the Mediterranean to adult-only hotels for the honeymoon of a lifetime you will not be disappointed.